simp/simp-doc/docs/user_guide/SIMP_Administration/Classification_and_Data.rst

 previous releases.

 The *simp_lite* scenario offers many security features, with a few explicity turned off.
-This scenario was designed to make it easier to implment SIMP in an existing environment, because it might not be trivial to flip SELinux to Enforcing on all nodes.
+This scenario was designed to make it easier to implement SIMP in an existing environment, because it might not be trivial to flip SELinux to Enforcing on all nodes.